 3. Kellyanne Conway troweled on some more eye liner and went on Meet the Press, where she coined the phrase “Alternative Facts” and told Chuck Todd “we’re going to have to rethink our relationship here.”
 My take: I didn’t even know they were dating.
 I thought Kellyanne was married.
 Also, I think that Kellyanne and Donald Trump believe they’re dealing with a “media” which is comprised of plucky newspaper reporters, a relatively small group of people the government is free to boss around and suppress like in 1940s Germany.
 “The Media” nowadays is comprised of several enormous multi-billion dollar corporations.
 If the president crosses them, it’s my belief that the president will eventually lose.
 And this is good, because freedom of the press is pretty darn important.
 Battle on, Media.

 4. Conservatives suddenly lost their squeamishness about presidents who sign large numbers of executive orders.
 Trump has signed quite a few, and by the time you read this he will have signed more.
-Let’s run down the list, and I’m sure I’m going to forget a few:
+Let’s run down the list, and I’m sure I’m going to forget a few:-Allowing agency heads to waive requirements of the ACA to the “Maximum extent permitted by law.”
+You can go here and here for my commentary on why the Affordable Care Act, while imperfect, cannot just be yanked.

 -A freeze on all regulations that are in process, including those signed by Obama in his final weeks, until they are reviewed by Trump.